Email marketing is undoubtedly one of the most impactful tools in your digital marketing toolkit. Everyone uses email.

 But you can’t expect to rely on sending emails by hand and have them generate the kind of results that we see in the statistics above.

 Email marketing is at its most effective when it is delivered sequentially in an automated way — also known as an email sequence.

 What Are Email Sequences?

-The name tells you a lot, but just to make sure that everyone is on the same page let’s define what an email sequence is.
+The name tells you a lot, but just to ensure everyone is on the same page, let’s define an email sequence.